netxms/netxms-doc/admin/appendix.rst

     - Enable/disable receiving of syslog messages.
     - 0
     - Yes
+  * - Syslog.EnableStorage
+    - Enable/disable local storage of received syslog messages in |product_name| database.
+    - 1
+    - No
   * - Syslog.IgnoreMessageTimestamp
     - Ignore timestamp received in syslog messages and always use server time.
     - 0